Team-Eeveesauce/tohru/README.md

   * CRYPTO integration (the [secret message tool](https://github.com/Team-Eeveesauce/crypto), not the currency.)

 ## Installation (Tohru)
 You'll need to install Python 3 onto your machine to use either of these.
-The exact version probably doesn't matter, but I use 3.11.
+The exact version probably doesn't matter, but I'm using 3.12.

-Next, there's a few packages that you'll need to install from pip, which you can do by running this: `pip3 install py-cord mysql-connector-python python-dotenv pymagick colorthief pillow wand`
+Next, there's a few packages that you'll need to install from pip, which you can do by running this: `pip3 install py-cord mysql-connector-python python-dotenv pymagick colorthief pillow wand pydub`

 You'll also need a MariaDB or MySQL installation setup on one of your computers.
 It doesn't have to be on the same machine as Tohru, but it should be locally available.